 Knuppel is also giving a paper presentation based on ECDS’s Digital Scholarship Internship Program (DSIP).
 “Our program provides a mix of skills-based learning and critical theory about doing this work in the digital humanities and digital scholarship domain,” Knuppel says.
 “My idea is that we would build a consortium of centers to collaborate on creating these resources for students.”

-Knuppel, PhD candidate in religion with Emory’s Laney Graduate School, is herself attending the DHSI course, Critical Pedagogy and Digital Praxis in the Humanities.
+Knuppel, a PhD candidate in religion with Emory’s Laney Graduate School, is herself attending the DHSI course, Critical Pedagogy and Digital Praxis in the Humanities.
 Additional ECDS staff members as well as graduate students, with support from LGS, are attending conference courses on topics that include:

 - Digital Humanities for Department Chairs and Deans